Embedding loose spanning trees in 3-uniform hypergraphs: Introduction

-In the current work, we investigate minimum vertex degree conditions that guarantee the existence of loose spanning trees in 3-uniform hypergraphs (also referred to as 3-graphs from now on).
+In the current work, we investigate minimum vertex degree conditions that guarantee the existence of loose spanning trees in $3$-uniform hypergraphs (also referred to as $3$-graphs from now on).
 A hypergraph is a loose tree if and only if it is connected and has no Berge cycles (see Proposition~\ref{prop:berge}).
 This can be seen as an analogue of the acyclicity and connectedness conditions that define a $2$-uniform tree, making loose trees a natural generalization of trees in hypergraphs.

-What minimum degree conditions in a 3-graph force it to contain every loose spanning tree of bounded vertex degree?
+What minimum degree conditions in a $3$-graph force it to contain every loose spanning tree of bounded vertex degree?
 How are they related to thresholds for containment of Hamilton cycles and paths?

 As in the graph case, a loose path is a special case of a bounded-degree loose tree.
-Bu\ss, H\`an and Schacht \cite{buss2013minimum} showed that if every vertex in a 3-graph is contained in at least $(7/16+\eps)\binom{n}{2}$ edges, then it contains a loose Hamilton cycle --- a cycle whose adjacent edges share exactly one vertex.
+Bu\ss, H\`an and Schacht \cite{buss2013minimum} showed that if every vertex in an $n$-vertex $3$-graph is contained in at least $(7/16+\eps)\binom{n}{2}$ edges, then it contains a loose Hamilton cycle --- an $n$-vertex cycle whose adjacent edges share exactly one vertex.
 The constant $7/16$ is best possible, and in a later paper Han and Zhao \cite{han2015minimum} gave the exact threshold.
-A loose Hamilton path is not a subgraph of a loose Hamilton cycle, but adding a dummy vertex to a 3-graph with the same minimum degree condition shows that $7/16$ is also the correct asymptotic threshold for loose Hamilton paths.
+A loose Hamilton path is not a subgraph of a loose Hamilton cycle, but slightly modifying the proof in~\cite{buss2013minimum} shows that $7/16$ is also the correct asymptotic threshold for loose Hamilton paths.